-- c) A PDF of your final written report must be turned into the Advisory Committee to pass an iThenticate check and publish as an EAPS Technical Report, unless other arrangement is made with the Internship Advisor. - d) The oral report is expected to be presented at the GDS seminar in the same or following the semester the written report is completed. - e) Prior to presenting at the GDS seminar, the student is responsible for completing Graduate School Form 8: Request for Appointment of Examining Committee a minimum of two (2) weeks in advance.
-Students should access the Exam Form Generator through myPurdue and select the "Graduate School Plan of Study" link under the "Graduate Students" section on the "Academic" tab. - f) The Major Advisor, the Advisory Committee, and sometimes the Internship Advisor will evaluate the student's written and oral parts of the project report and provide grades that determine the candidate's completion of degree requirements.
+f) Prior to presenting at the GDS seminar, the student is responsible for completing Graduate School Form 8: Request for Appointment of Examining Committee a minimum of two (2) weeks in advance.
+Students should access the Exam Form Generator through myPurdue and select the "Graduate School Plan of Study" link under the "Graduate Students" section on the "Academic" tab.
+The student is strongly advised to pay attention to the semester deadline for taking the examination, i.e., presenting the GDS seminar.
+Failure to heed the deadline might result in delaying in graduation.